2018RP/Copyright/README.md

 # A prototype UI for Copyright by using Ethereum blockchain test network + IPFS + React

-# This is not included packages.
+# Packages are not included.
-# If you want to try this,
+## If you want to try this,
 1. Install packages under the project folder
 - npm install -g create-react-app
 - npm install react-bootstrap